Hard vs. soft filters

 Narrows by when candidates finished their most recent education.

-Matched by meaning and used to rank candidates — a related field still appears, it just
+Matched by meaning and used to rank candidates.
+A related field still appears, it just

 ranks accordingly.